roggc/rsc-ssr-routing/README.md

-# RSC + SSR + RCC setup
+# RSC

-This is a setup for development with RSC (React Server Components) plus SSR (Server Side Rendering) plus RCC (React Client Components).
+This is a setup for development with RSC (React Server Components).
+With this setup you can build SPA's with React and hide secret keys to fetch an API in the server or fetch a database with Prisma in the server.
+It's a fullstack setup.

 ## How to install and run the project.